ozgurgulerx/aks-workshop/labs/04AppDeployment.md

 **Run a container named master, listening on port 6379, with 100M memory and 100m CPU using the redis:e2e image.**

+*You do not need to run this docker command.
+This is to explain what the manifest file is asking k8s api-server to do!*
 ```sh
 docker run --name master -p 6379:6379 -m 100M -c 100m -d k8s.gcr.io/redis:e2e
 ```